 Flexible Itinerary of India Bhutan Nepal and Tibet Tours

-Day 01: Arrive at Delhi (most flights arrive either in the evening or at night)
+Day 01: Arrive in Delhi (most flights arrive either in the evening or at night)

 You are greeted at the airport.
 You are then driven to your hotel where you are assisted with your check in.
-The next day’s plans are briefly reviewed and the Travel Facilitator.
+The next day’s plans are briefly reviewed with your travel facilitator.

 Drive, walk and ride through the ancient city’s streets and alleys; explore crowded and colorful bazaars.
 This excursion includes explorations of the Jama Masjid (finished in 1650 AD), the largest mosque in India, and the amazing Red Fort that was finished a decade before the mosque.
 Both structures were built by Shah Jahan, the emperor that created the Taj Mahal.
 The Masjid (Mosque) is a magnificent example of Mughal architecture and is constructed of red sandstone and white marble.
 It is an active place of worship and its courtyard can hold 25,000 worshipers.